alfiya-begum/customer-feedback-analysis/README.md

-# 📝 Customer Feedback Analysis S
+# 📝 Customer Feedback Analysis

 This project is a **Flask-based web application** that analyzes customer reviews using **Natural Language Processing (NLP)** techniques.
 It performs **sentiment analysis**, generates **recommendations**, and provides **visual insights** with bar and pie charts.